BHoM/api_documentation/docs/oM/Physical/dKoP/IdKopObject.md

 ### Implemented interfaces and base types

-???+ bhom "The IdKopObject is inheriting from the following base type(s) and implements the following interfaces:"
+???+ bhom "The IdKoPObject is inheriting from the following base type(s) and implements the following interfaces:"

     -  BH.oM.Base.[IObject](/api/oM/Framework/Base/Interface/IObject)